The Australian Labor Party support a fair pathway to citizenship for all New Zealanders residing in Australia.

 More recently the Coalition Government announced a proposed new pathway to permanent residency in February 2016.
 The New Zealand stream 189 visa became available from 1 July 2017.

-For more details on the lobbying work Oz Kiwi has been involved in refer to Lobbying Government.
+For more details on the advocacy work Oz Kiwi has been involved in refer to Advocating to government.

 Australian Labor Party oppose increased uni fees for Kiwis

 Australian Greens support permanent residency for New Zealanders arriving in Australia

 Liberal National government introduce new permanent visa for New Zealanders